First cabinet of Donald Trump: Chris Pilkerton (acting)

 Chris Pilkerton served in this position from April 13, 2019, until January 14, 2020.

-Jovita Carranza
+Jovita Carranza (2020–2021)

-On April 4, 2019 President Trump nominated Treasurer of the United States Jovita Carranza to the Small Business Administration, replacing Linda McMahon.
+On April 4, 2019, President Trump nominated Treasurer of the United States Jovita Carranza to the Small Business Administration, replacing Linda McMahon.
 Carranza was confirmed by a vote of 88–5 in the Senate on January 7, 2020.

 Removal of the Chair of the Council of Economic Advisers

 On February 8, 2017, President Trump outlined the 24 members of the Cabinet, excluding the Council of Economic Advisers chairman position.
 In addition to the chairman, the council had two other members, also appointed by the president, as well as a staff of economists, researchers, and statisticians.
 Historically, appointees to chair the council have held Ph.D.s in economics, and the role of the group is to provide advice in the form of economic analysis with respect to policy, as distinct from shaping economic policy per se.

 Trump released a list of his campaign's official economic advisers in August 2016, which simultaneously was anti-establishment and therefore leant on those with governmental experience, yet at the same time aimed to include some members of business and finance.
 Many of the listed names received media attention as potential appointees to the Council of Economic Advisers, or in other Trump administration roles.

 Although removed from the Cabinet, the chair-designate, must be reviewed during hearings held by the members of the United States Senate Committee on Banking, Housing, and Urban Affairs and then presented to the full Senate for a vote.

 Various other Trump administration appointees are directly involved with economic matters, for example, former director of the National Economic Council Gary Cohn, former National Trade Council director Peter Navarro, SEC chairman Jay Clayton, OMB director Mick Mulvaney, Treasury secretary Steven Mnuchin, Commerce secretary Wilbur Ross, U.S. Trade Representative Robert Lighthizer and former SBA administrator Linda McMahon.
 On May 16, 2017, Trump nominated Dr. Kevin Hassett to be chair of the council.
 He took office on September 13, 2017.